High Fiber Banana Pear Smoothie with Cauliflower

 I do recommend adding the frozen cauliflower and banana first so everything blends seamlessly.

-It couldnโt be easier and itโs so easy to make in advance, or make double or triple the recipe to save for later, like after school or post soccer practice.
+It couldn’t be easier to double or triple the recipe to save for later, like after school or post soccer practice.

 Tips and FAQ

-- Serving to babies: Since this smoothie is so high in fiber, itโs great for babies and kids.
+- Serving to babies: This healthy smoothie recipe is great for babies and kids.
 If serving to babies, make sure to stick with plain, full-fat greek yogurt, full-fat milk, and avoid honey or any sweeteners.

 - Add more liquid if using frozen fruit: Using frozen pears in this smoothie is a great addition.
 If using frozen pears along with frozen cauliflower, you may want to add a bit more liquid to blend it more easily.